 It’s good to have a trusted outsider’s input and opinion on your practice’s operations.
 Another unbiased and objective set of eyes may notice things that otherwise go unnoticed.

-In his opinion, Malika Azargoon, the Founder of Zar Dental Consulting, believes that management consultants are the difference makers in dental offices, especially in this highly competitive climate.
+In her opinion, Malika Azargoon, the Founder of Zar Dental Consulting, believes that management consultants are the difference makers in dental offices, especially in this highly competitive climate.
 The analogy “the rising tide lifts all boats” couldn’t be truer for a consultant’s impact on the success and efficiency of dental practices.
 A management consultant can utilize best practices from eye witness experience to enhance the entire dental team while allowing the dentist to focus on just that, dentistry.

 Practices’ often struggle to find an expert in each department while maintaining a competitive edge with marketing, billing, social media, online presence, staff performance, coaching, billing, etc. According to Azargoon, a management consultant, therefore, acts as an expert in each department and their unique perspective allows them to see the bigger picture differently than the doctor or office manager.